Who is Mr. Murf?

 Mike Murphy Headshot 800

 Michael Murphy (he/him) teaches Physics, Engineering, Robotics, and Product Design at Ridgefield High School, in Ridgefield, CT where he also serves as Senior Teacher of Technology Education.
-Mr. Murf has collaborated with colleagues to adapt the “Lensing Model” (adapted from the Parallel Pedagogy) to teach high school Physics at all levels.
-Mr. Murf mentors the Ridgefield Robotics Club and their participation in the VEX Robotics Competition including hosting a yearly tournament, and public outreach including, creating exhibits for Connecticut Makerfaire, and other public outreach.
+Mr. Murf has collaborated with colleagues to develop the “Lensing Model” (adapted from the Parallel Pedagogy) to teach high school Physics at all levels.
+Mr. Murf mentors the Ridgefield Robotics Club and their participation in the VEX Robotics Competition including hosting a yearly tournament, and public outreach including creating interactive exhibits for Connecticut Makerfaire, and bringing robots to elementary schools for students to learn from and operate.
 Mr. Murf has also facilitated student participation in the Yale Physics Olympics.
 Mr. Murf was named Ridgefield High School Teacher of the Year in 2022.

 Mr. Murf has a passion for science, technology, nature, and space, and enjoys sharing that passion with others.
 He believes in the value of a strong public education system and has decided to make his career there.
 Mr. Murphy has taught physics, physical science and engineering with an emphasis on engaging, hands-on experiences and authentic learner performances.
-He has been involved in the curriculum writing process for most of the courses he has taught, and is working to help create new STEM education opportunities.
+He has been involved in the curriculum writing process for most of the courses he has taught.
+Mr. Murf values the interplay of technology and culture, and works to forge partnerships between artists and engineers and encourages exploration of both perspectives in his students.
+Mr. Murf continues to work to help create STEAM education opportunities.

 Mr. Murf taught at Nonnewaug High School from 2006 – 2015.
-Alongside a group of passionate students and adult mentors, Mr. Murphy helped to found and was advisor for Team Beta, an organization for students of Nonnewaug High School to promote science and technology by participating in the FIRST Robotics Competition, the CT Electrathon Challenge, and outreach to the community.
+Alongside a group of passionate students and adult mentors, Mr. Murphy helped to found and was advisor for Team Beta, an organization for students of Nonnewaug High School to promote science and technology by participating in the FIRST Robotics Competition, the CT Electrathon Challenge, partnering with the the John J. McCarthy Observatory for student astronomical research, and outreach to the community.
 In 2012 Mr. Murphy was awarded the prestigious Connecticut Regional Woodie Flowers Finalist Award that recognizes mentors who “lead, empower, and inspire using excellent communication skills… in the art and science of engineering and design.”
 He also helped to put on Connecticut Tech Fest, a free event hosted by Team Beta to showcase science and technology companies and groups from across the state for the general public.

 Mr. Murf has a BS in Physics from Southern Connecticut State University and a master’s degree in Earth and Planetary Sciences from Western Connecticut State University.
-He is also a proud member of the Connecticut Technology and Engineering Educators Association and volunteers with the Robotics Education & Competition Foundation in the Southern New England Region as an Event Partner to help run VEX Robotics Competition tournaments.
+He is also a proud member of the Connecticut Technology and Engineering Educators Association and volunteers with the Robotics Education & Competition Foundation in the Connecticut Region as an Event Partner to help run VEX Robotics Competition tournaments.